 What is the formal proof of this?
 Well, the only thing we have in our hands is the definition of conditional probabilities.
 So let's just use this.
 And-- OK.
 Now, the definition of conditional probabilities tells us that the probability of two things is the probability of one of them times a conditional probability.
 Unfortunately, here we have the probability of three things.
 What can I do?
-I can put a parenthesis in here and think of this as the probability of two things happening is the probability that the first happens times the conditional probability that the second happens, given A and B, given that the first one happened.
+I can put a parenthesis in here and think of this as the probability of this and that and apply our definition of conditional probabilities here.
+The probability of two things happening is the probability that the first happens times the conditional probability that the second happens, given A and B, given that the first one happened.